Early Childhood

 In June 2021, The Princess of Wales launched The Royal Foundation Centre for Early Childhood, which will drive awareness of and action on the extraordinary impact of the early years, in order to transform society for the future.

-The Centre will focus on three key areas of activity:
+The Centre focuses on three key areas of activity:

 • Research: promoting and commissioning high-quality research to increase knowledge and share best practice;